MicrosoftDocs/azure-docs/articles/private-link/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/18975).

 **Guidance**: Enable Azure Monitor activity logs which log operations taken on Private Link resources, who started the operation, when the operation occurred, the status of the operation and other useful audit information.
-Additional logging information that is available in Azure Monitor is: Data processed by the Private Endpoint, service, and NAT port availability.

 - [How to collect platform logs and metrics with Azure Monitor](../azure-monitor/platform/diagnostic-settings.md)